richelbilderbeek/teaching/docs/papers/flat_course_fee/README.md

 that this assumption is false  `[Bhayani et al., 2021][Ketel et al., 2016]`.
 Having (close to) 100% course attendance solves multiple problems:

-- It is more fair to the learners that could not attend when a course has reached capacity, as there will be less empty chairs that they could have occupied
+- It is more fair to the rejected participants, i.e. those that could not attend when a course has reached capacity, as there will be less empty (virtual) chairs that they themselves could have occupied
-- The right amount of teaching assistants can be scheduled
+- It may help course coordinators to schedule the right amount of teaching assistants

 However, there are also some drawbacks to this solution: